 Selina and Brigit Pike/Firefly have earned a considerable amount of underlying tension.
 It's worth noting that Brigit is one of the few people Selina cares about and even goes to extreme lengths to rescue her from Arkham Asylum.

-Selina and Ivy also have a lot in the way of this trope, although it turns into Foe Yay toward the end of the show.
+Selina and Ivy also have a lot in the way of this trope, although it turns into Foe Yay toward the end of the show as they fully become Catwoman and Poison Ivy (who are famously on-and-off friends and enemies in the comics).

 Idiot Plot: "Rogues' Gallery" runs on the staff of Arkham Asylum (besides Gordon and Leslie) being utterly incompetent.
 Though, this is Arkham; considering its history, incompetence is an upgrade.